mbryant2025/Littlearn/littlearn-web/README.md

 ## Running

 First, be sure to install the node packages.
-To do so, run the following commands from within the `littlelearn-web` directory.
+To do so, run the following commands from within the `littlearn-web` directory.

 ```bash
 npm install